dji-sdk/Onboard-SDK-Doc/source/quick-start/quick-start.md

 **Q.** The sample says `Activation failed!` and does not proceed.

-**A.** Please make sure you have DJI Go open and your mobile device connected to the internet, and the correct App ID and Key in your `config.json` file.
+**A.** Please make sure you have DJI Go open and your mobile device connected to the internet, and the correct App ID and Key in your `UserConfig.txt` file.
 Try a couple of times, if it doesn't work, raise a Github issue.

 **Q.** The drone doesn't actually move in simulation, even though the sample suggests it is working correctly.